 About Traditional Chinese Medicine

-As with any medical treatment, the response of any individual to acupuncture and herbal medicine may be different to that of others and there is always the possibility that a small minority of patients experience side effects.
-If you experience any side effects please consult your practitioner immediately.
+If you are in any doubt about your health or any symptoms you are experiencing you should consult your doctor.
+The Fertility Support Company and its practitioners do not claim to “cure” infertility or any other ailment.
+As with any treatment, the response of any individual to acupuncture and herbal medicine may be different to that of others and there is always the possibility that a small minority of patients experience side effects.
+If you experience anything unusual, please call me immediately.

 To read about what my patients have to say about their experience and the support they have received, please see the Baby Gallery.

 “Like many, I have also come to the realisation that Traditional Chinese Medicine (TCM) is very beneficial for the treatment of fertility issues and I would advise anyone having problems conceiving to start with TCM before considering IVF.
 My problem ended up being a very straightforward and common one and yet the fertility clinic did not diagnose it.
 I could have ended up paying for very costly IVF treatments and suffering a lot of physical and emotional turmoil!”